Iris-Smok/JoyfulBookstore-PP5/README.md

 The target audience for 'JoyfulBookstore' are:

-- parents, relatives or friends who would like to buy books children/friends
-- children age 0 - 18
+- adults who buy books for their children.
+It can be parents, uncles, aunts, grandparents, teachers - anyone

 These users will be looking for:
 - An informative website, with information that is easy-to-find & concise